 As his social media accounts (primarily on the Russian social network VK) show, Sindjelic has been a vocal opponent of NATO, the EU and, conceptually, of the West since at least 2013.
 His social network feed is replete with Russian-manufactured anti-US, anti-Ukraine and anti-EU imagery, and posts showing adulation of Vladimir Putin.
 He runs an online radio station dedicated to these same values.

 Sindjelic did indeed travel to Crimea in early 2014 as part of the Serb volunteer dispatchment patrolling check-points in the days preceding the “referendum”; and he did travel to the Donbas in early 2015.
 In a Skype video conversation dated March 11, 2015, leaked by his counterpart in the chat, Sindjelic is seen bragging about an upcoming trip to Moscow to meet with “important people at the Ministry of Defense” to discuss the case of Serbian chetnik leader Zivkovic (who appears to be wanted by the GRU for unclear reasons).
-He is further seen asking for “more munition”, but his Belgrade-based counterpart, a Serbian political scientist, tells him this will be very difficult to arrange “following the Crimea situation”.
+He is further seen asking for “more cash”, but his Belgrade-based counterpart, a Serbian political scientist, tells him this will be very difficult to arrange “following the Crimea situation”.